Fahmedfaraz/rest-api-automation/ReadMe.txt

 This project is an example of API test for a weather application (URL: https://api.openweathermap.org/data/2.5/weather) using Rest Assured and TestNG.

 Tools/Libraries Used:
-1- Java
+1- Java 1.8 or above
-2- Rest Assured
+2- Maven
-3- TestNG
+3- TestNG (Maven will take care of this)
-4- Maven
+4- Rest Assured (Maven will take care of this)

 Steps To Start:
-1- Colone/ Download the project into your local machine.
+1- Clone/ Download the project into your local machine.
 2- Open the command prompt and navigate to project location.
 3- Execute the following Maven commands:
 	-mvn clean--To clean the maven repo